egophil/PV-SysReader/README.md

  - doxygen*
  - latex*

-*Doxygen and Latex is required to build the protocol specification and code documentation scratch.
+*Doxygen and Latex is required to build the protocol specification and code documentation from scratch.
 The protocol specification pdf is already included.

 ```bash